yudu11/one-click-hugo-cms/site/content/_index.md

       a hassle-free experience for vessel operators and owners.
 values:
   heading: Our Core Values
-  text: BlueHarbor Trading is built on the foundations of reliability, integrity,
+  text: Blue Harbour is built on the foundations of reliability, integrity,
     and excellence in service.
 We believe in building long-term relationships with our clients through transparent practices, consistent quality, and unwavering dedication to customer satisfaction.
 Our commitment to environmental responsibility